sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 * Any other novel ideas are most welcome.

-## What you will gain after completing the challenge week:
+## What you will gain after completing the Challenge week:

-While working on this challenge, you will gain the following skills (and hopefully be curious to learn more).
+While working on this Challenge, you will gain the following skills (and hopefully be curious to learn more).

 * Finding information from the web about computer vision, python, and artificial intelligence.
 Good sources of information such as  GitHub, StackOverflow, Medium, etc.
 * What is computer vision and why it is useful?